coq/coq/doc/sphinx/language/core/modules.rst

 following table:

 * a cross (❌) marks an unsupported attribute (compilation error);
-* “not available” means that the command has no effect outside the module it was entered;
+* “not available” means that the command has no effect outside the :cmd:`Module` it was entered;
-* “when imported” means that the command has effect outside the module if, and only if, the module (or the command, via selective importation) is imported;
+* “when imported” means that the command has effect outside the :cmd:`Module` if, and only if, the :cmd:`Module` (or the command, via :n:`@filtered_import`) is imported (with :cmd:`Import` or :cmd:`Export`).
-* “short name when imported” means that the command has effects outside the module;
-  if the module (or command, via selective importation) is not imported, the associated identifiers must be qualified;
+* “short name when imported” means that the command has effects outside the :cmd:`Module`; if the :cmd:`Module` (or command, via :n:`@filtered_import`) is not imported, the associated identifiers must be qualified;
-* “qualified name” means that the command has effects outside the module, but the corresponding identifier may only be referred to with a qualified name;
+* “qualified name” means that the command has effects outside the :cmd:`Module`, but the corresponding identifier may only be referred to with a qualified name;
-* “always” means that the command always has effects outside the module (even if it is not imported).
+* “always” means that the command always has effects outside the :cmd:`Module` (even if it is not imported).

 A similar table for :cmd:`Section` can be found :ref:`here<visibility-attributes-sections>`.